 Yes No

-If you have additional requirements, please briefly explain.
+If you have additional requirements, please briefly explain. [agreed]

 61bis.
 Has your country requested or received a request for additional information on the basis that additional information was necessary for the execution of a request in accordance with domestic law or to facilitate execution of such a request? (art.
 18, para.
 16)